loadingio/ldpalettepicker/README.md

  * item-per-line: how many palettes per line.
  * className: additional class names to be added on ldpp root.
  * use-clusterizejs: true or false. whether to use clusterizejs or not.
+ * ldcv: object, default null.
+   if not null, ldPalettePicker will find an ancestor with `ldcv` class, and make itself a ldCover widget. user then can invoke ldpp.get! to trigger a ldCover, and wait for the result directly.

 ## Custom Palettes